wlillisdev/hangman/README.md

 -  ## Tools
    - [Ascii Art](https://manytools.org/hacker-tools/ascii-banner/) - Used to create Ascii Banners
    - [Luid Charts](https://bit.ly/3hXPmbj) - used for flow
+   - [Am I Responsive ](http://ami.responsivedesign.is/) image at start of readme

 -  ## Acknowledgements
  - Special thanks to my mentor Miguel Martinez for his help and guidance in the development of my project.
 Special thanks to my tutor Kasia and our regular class meeting’s and members of the awesome slack community

    # Conclusion
-    - If I had time, I would like to add a high scores table using the tutorial of love sandwiches as a base.
+    - If I had time, I would like to add a high scores feature  using the tutorial of love sandwiches as a base.
     - I would also like to make more commits during the project built.
     - Overall, I enjoyed python and I have shortlisted a number of other projects i came across when in the research phase for the project that I would like to build after this course.